Robbinhood ransomware virus – removal and decryption options

 Written by Tomas Meskauskas on (updated)

-What is RobbinHood?
+What kind of malware is RobbinHood?

 Ransomware-type programs are computer infections that cyber criminals use to prevent people from accessing their files and to blackmail them by making ransom demands.
 RobbinHood was discovered by Michael Gillespie and is an example of one of these programs.